James Willmott-Brown: 1992

-Eventually Kathy and Pete confront Willmott-Brown at his house and he and Pete nearly come to blows.
-An emotional Kathy finally relays her hurt and anger over the rape and her fury that Willmott-Brown has never apologised for the act.
+Eventually, Kathy and Pete confront Willmott-Brown at his house to deal with him once and for all; he and Pete nearly come to blows as they insult one another in front of Kathy, who ultimately breaks down in tears by relaying her hurt and anger over the rape as well as her fury that Willmott-Brown has never apologised for the act.
 Willmott-Brown protests that they had something truly special, but after a heated conversation, Kathy makes him realise how deluded he is by showing him the destruction he'd caused her and her family.
 In a bid for attention, Willmott-Brown threatens to commit suicide but Kathy stops him, refusing to allow him off the hook so easily.
 Willmott-Brown finally apologises for raping her and begs for her forgiveness.
 Kathy is pleased he is sorry, but refuses to forgive him, feeling her forgiveness would give him permission to stop being sorry and she tells him she is never going to do anything he asks, ever again, not even that.
 The confrontation and the apology finally gives Kathy the closure she needs, while a defeated Willmott-Brown leaves Walford.

-In 1994, Kathy begins having recurring nightmares about Willmott-Brown so Phil, who is now her boyfriend, goes in search of him, and ended up tracking down his wife Elizabeth Willmott-Brown (Helena Breck), who ends up reavealing to Phil that Willmott-Brown is back in prison for raping another woman.
+In 1994, Kathy begins having recurring nightmares about Willmott-Brown and later confides to Phil about what happened to her in the past; this prompts Phil to search for Willmott-Brown and he ends up tracking down the latter's wife Elizabeth (Helena Breck), who later reveals to Phil that her husband is back in prison for raping another woman.